 Check the heating

-I think it's important to add please be sure you have Carbon Monoxide detectors in your home and check the batteries when you start up your heaters.
+I think it's important to add please be sure you have Carbon Monoxide detectors (this one is battery operated)in your home and check the batteries when you start up your heaters.

 Clean your rugs